malihamomtaj-cloud/US-NCSS-LCMS-Urban-Transition-analysis-1985-2025/data/results/combined/README.md

 Because the LCMS time series begins in 1985, the exact year of development cannot be determined for these locations.
 These records are therefore kept separate from the annual transition-event dataset.

+## Pre-1985 sampled subset

+`US_NCSS_1985_developed_sampled_before_1985.csv`

+This file is a subset of the 1985 baseline-developed dataset and contains the 764 NCSS records that were sampled before 1985.

+These locations were already classified as Developed when the LCMS time series begins in 1985.
+Therefore, their exact year of development cannot be determined from LCMS and they are treated as baseline-developed records rather than annual transition events.